TRIQS/nda/doc/ex2.md

 A.shape() = (10 10)
 ```

-@subsection ex2_p2 Constructing an array with a given shape
+@section ex2_p2 Constructing an array with a given shape

 The usual way to create an array is by specifying its shape.
 While the shape is a runtime parameter, the rank of the array still has to be known at compile-time (it is a template